-Unlike our other online offerings, the Harvard Business Analytics Program features a blended format with online and in-person components.
+Unlike our other online offerings, the Harvard Business Analytics Program features a blended format with live online and in-person components.

 Faculty from HBS, SEAS, and FAS have come together to design Harvard Business Analytics Program classes.
 You will work with professors from each department throughout the course of your program, learning from their expertise and experiences.